 As promised, here are my favorite 6 ways to build backlinks in 2022:

 Real estate infographics are the best way to generate backlinks.

-You can create infographics on almost every aspect of home buying and selling process.
+You can create infographics on almost every aspect of the home buying and selling process.
 There is no dearth of topics for you to create infographics.
-You can create an infographic on real estate market trends in your local neighborhoods, amenities, demographics etc.
+You can create an infographic on real estate market trends in your local neighborhoods, amenities, demographics, etc.

 Studies show that infographics can help you build backlinks to your website.